 Close to Aurora at Summerfield, this water park has a zero-depth entry pool, sand play area, water slides, and plenty of shade.
 You can’t pack a lunch – outside food and drinks aren’t allowed – but there is a concession stand with some healthy options.

-With its proximity to downtown Naperville, Glenmuir is the ultimate live-work-play community in West Chicago.Save $2400 off on a Spacious 3-Bedroom!
-Move by 9/30!
+With its proximity to downtown Naperville, Glenmuir is the ultimate live-work-play community in West Chicago.Save $2400 off on a Spacious 3-BR with Garage!
+Move by 10/30!
 Get this offer

 Where we're located

 If you’re on the hunt for the best neighborhoods in Chicago, put down your bow and arrow and make camp right here.
 Your family deserves great education, low crime rates, nearby entertainment, and awesome food, especially if you’re moving from far away.
 Let us help you scout out the Chicago neighborhoods that are right for you, your family, and your future.
 Buffalo Grove ...Read More

 Say hello to Maggie, our resident one-year-old French Bulldog pup!
 Her owner Lucas makes sure she gets plenty of exercise so she doesn’t get into too much mischief.
 She thrives on being close to people and loves to follow Lucas around the house while he does chores.
 “She thinks she’s helping you clean,” Lucas said.
 “Mostly it’s just her falling asleep in warm towels, but it’s the thought that counts.”